mrcavalcanti/mosaicoo/docs/sources/datasources/google-cloud-monitoring/_index.md

 - 5m for time ranges >= 23 hours and < 6 days
 - 1h for time ranges >= 6 days

 The other automatic option is `grafana auto`.
 This will automatically set the group by time depending on the time range chosen and the width of the time series panel.
-For more information about grafana auto, refer to the [interval variable]({{< relref "../../variables/variable-types/add-interval-variable.md" >}}).
+For more information about mosaicoo auto, refer to the [interval variable]({{< relref "../../variables/variable-types/add-interval-variable.md" >}}).

 You can also choose fixed time intervals to group by, like `1h` or `1d`.